samirkrishna/Razorpay-Node/README.md

-#This Repo is about Rayzorpay payment gateway integration using node
+#This Repo is about Razorpay payment gateway integration using node